 It is May 18th, 2019.
-The Parisian neighbourhood of La Chapelle looks a little different to its everyday hustle and bustle.
+The Parisian neighbourhood of La Chapelle looks very different to its everyday hustle and bustle.
 The street is blocked with thousands of people from the Sri Lankan Tamil diaspora; as well as their allies, who have gathered to commemorate 10 years since the end of the country’s civil war.
 They demand a justice they feel has still not been delivered to them; nor to accounts of the genocide of their people, a historical trauma that remains unrecognised by the world.

 A memorial fire is lit in the main square, paying tribute to the Tamils who died in Mullivaikkal.
-This was the scene of the final battle of the war, which dominates the content of speeches and presentations by various Tamil groups and activists.
-One woman cries as she places a rose in front of the flames: people follow, flocking to offer flowers, wearing black wristbands to pay tribute to the tragedy.
+This was the scene of the final battle of the war, and dominates the content of speeches and presentations by various Tamil groups and activists.
+One woman cries as she placed a rose in front of the flames: others follow, flocking to offer flowers, wearing black wristbands to pay tribute to the tragedy.
 A Tamil recording plays over the speakers.
 It is a soft voice, begging participants not to forget about the tragedy of Mullivaikkal, and to fight for justice so that the souls of those who have died can finally rest in peace.

 May 18th, 2009 marked the end of a war that spanned almost 26 years, culminating in the Sri Lankan government’s defeat of the Liberation Tigers of Tamil Eelam (the ‘Tamil Tigers’).
 Ethnic tensions had been mounting for years before war broke out in 1983, exacerbated by the policy of standardisation, which increased university requirements for Tamils while lowering the requirements for the ethnic Sinhalese majority.
 The year was marked by ‘Black July,’ the same year, a series of riots and massacres of Tamils, resulting in a death toll estimated to be between 400 and 3000.